Home

 The main camps all have restaurants and 'quick-service' restaurants or Deli's (take-aways or sit under umbrellas).

-That, however, is where the improvements end - the food and service still leave much to be desired.
+That, however, is where the improvements end - the food and service still leave much to be desired!
 We have had the odd experience of 4-star safari dining (food and service) yet when we returned to the same restaurant a day or two later we got 1-star food and service - very unpredictable!

-We now take all our own food and have rusks or bacon and eggs for breakfasts, sandwiches or hamburgers for lunch and a braai for dinners - all prepared at our bungalow.
+We now mostly take all our own food and have rusks or bacon and eggs for breakfasts, sandwiches or hamburgers for lunch and a braai for dinners - all prepared at our bungalow.

 This is normally accompanied with beetroot, baked potatoes, asparagus or chili beans.